...

 However, grandparents can initiate legal action for visitation rights or seek to modify existing orders.
 The process is challenging, and success hinges on several factors, including biological or adoptive relationships and the impact of denied visitation on the child’s well-being.
 Hence, the Law Office of Bryan Fagan suggests that grandparents understand these nuances before pursuing legal action.

 To file a lawsuit for visitation rights, a grandparent must meet stringent legal criteria.
 This includes proving a biological or adoptive relationship and that denial of visitation impairs the grandchild’s health and emotional well-being.
-Additionally, the grandparent must be related to a parent who is incarcerated, deemed incompetent, deceased, or lacks legal access to the child.
+Additionally, the grandparent must be related to a parent who is incarcerated, deemed incompetent, deceased, or has no legal access to the child.

 These stringent requirements make it imperative for grandparents to consult with a family law attorney to assess the viability of their case.
 Proper legal guidance is essential to navigate the complex landscape of grandparent visitation rights in Texas.